 - I promote critical thinking by bringing together scientific data, archival documents, maps and multimedia into projects that show you how histories — and places far away — inform the world you experience now.

 One of my greatest passions is teaching beyond the traditional classroom.
 I lead educational eco-cultural walking experiences and workshops and create engaging multimedia projects that educate, inspire and inform.
-While I currently teach in the Global & Sociocultural Studies department at Florida International University, my in-person teaching is on hold during the COVID outbreak.

 Throughout my career, I’ve played a “changemaker” role, proposing new ideas and regenerative systems, forging creative partnerships, and opening up spaces–online and in person–where people can come together across borders for dialogue, fellowship, deliberation, and creative, meaningful connection.